MahdiAll99/Leaf-Classification/README.md

 You can then find the results in /results/results.json

 ### Notebook
-The project notebook is found in /notebooks called `IFT712-PORJECT-NOTEBOOK.ipynb`.
+The project notebook is found in /notebooks called `KAGGLE-CHALLENGE-NOTEBOOK.ipynb`.
 In this notebook you can see data exploration and analysis and also visualise all GridResearch results.